Life Insurance Fundamentals

 Many life insurance policies have a savings value that the owner of the policy can withdraw.
 These policies have an adjusted cost basis, equal to the sum of all premiums paid minus the sum of all dividends received.
 Income received by the owner exceeding the adjusted cost basis is taxed as ordinary income.

 Many policies also have an accelerated death benefit, allowing the insured to withdraw some of the death benefits when the insured is terminally ill.
-Accelerated death benefits are fully excludable from income if the insured is a terminally ill individual, a person who has been certified by a physician as having an illness or physical condition that can reasonably be expected to result in death within 24 months from the date of the certification.
+Accelerated death benefits are fully excludable from income if the insured is a terminally ill individual, a person who has been certified by a physician as having an illness or physical condition reasonably expected to result in death within 24 months from the certification date.
 Accelerated death benefits may also be tax-free for chronic illness.
 Chronic illness, or some similar level of disability, must be certified by a physician that the person is unable to perform at least 2 activities of daily living for a minimum of 90 days without significant assistance.
 A person may also be considered chronically ill if constant supervision is required to protect herself from threats to her own safety or to those of others, because of severe cognitive impairment, a condition that must be certified by a doctor within the previous 12 months.